 Interviewing a person already in custody

 If police want to interview a person who is already being held in a prison or police cell on other charges, then they have to apply in writing to a Magistrates’ Court (or a Children’s Court if the person to be questioned is less than 18 years old at the time of the offence, but not 19 or older at the time the court proceeding commences).

-The person must be brought before the court for the The time and place at which a court or tribunal hears the parties argue their case and makes a decision. of the application, and be given the opportunity to obtain legal representation.
+The person must be brought before the court for the hearing of the application, and be given the opportunity to obtain legal representation.
 The court may – if satisfied that it is in the interests of justice to do so – order the person to be transferred to the custody of the police applicant, and the court must set a maximum period of time during which the questioning can take place.
 An audiovisual recording must be made of the giving of cautions and the subsequent questioning.

-There are special requirements for people who have intellectual disabilities or mental health problems and those who are a Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions., forensic or involuntary resident or patient (see s 464B Crimes Act (Vic) and Chapter 8.3: Disability and criminal justice).
+There are special requirements for people who have intellectual disabilities or mental health problems and those who are a security, forensic or involuntary resident or patient (see s 464B Crimes Act (Vic) and Chapter 8.3: Disability and criminal justice).

 Period allowed for questioning: Commonwealth offences

 The position is different when the person is suspected of having committed an offence against Commonwealth law.
-Once a person is arrested, police generally have a maximum of four hours in which to carry out their investigations and either A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. the suspect or take the suspect before a court to decide whether the suspect should be released.
+Once a person is arrested, police generally have a maximum of four hours in which to carry out their investigations and either release the suspect or take the suspect before a court to decide whether the suspect should be released.

 In calculating the investigation period, time spent on the following is not included: